-There are a number of simple things you can do to reduce the amount of power and water you use in your home and save money.
+There are many easy steps you can take to reduce the amount of power and water you use in your home and save money.

 Sydney Water tells us that about 27% of water is used outdoors, 24% on showers, 20% in the laundry, 16% on flushing the toilet and 13% in the kitchen and bathroom.

-- Consider buying water-efficient washing machines such as a front-loading machine that uses much less water that a top-loading machine.
+- Consider buying a front-loading washing machine, which generally uses much less water that a top-loading machine

-- If you are buying a new washing machine, buy the most water and energy efficient one you can afford.
-Front loaders are generally more efficient than top loaders.
+- If you are buying a new washing machine, buy the most water and energy efficient one you can afford

-- Take shorter showers.
-It will save water and energy.
-Reducing your shower by a couple of minutes can save you up to $100 off your energy bill each year.
+- Reduce your shower by a couple of minutes can save you up to $100 off your energy bill each year

-- Shorten your shower time – you use about 2 buckets a minute.
-FACS Housing has installed water-efficient showerheads in most homes.
-These showerheads reduce the amount of water you use helping you save money and electricity.
+- Take shorter showers – you use about 2 buckets a minute.
+We have installed water efficient showerheads in most homes.
 Please do not remove them.
+They reduce the amount of water you use, helping you save money and electricity.

 Checking for leaks